 About The Breathe Network

-Holistic approaches to healing allow survivors to reclaim and reconnect with their physical, psychological, and spiritual selves in the aftermath of sexual violence.
-By ensuring ongoing access to trauma-informed support, we reduce the likelihood that the many physical and psychological symptoms of post-traumatic stress will take a hold of the survivor's body, psyche, and life.
-For us, healing sexual trauma is an essential form of harm prevention and health promotion.
+By offering a holistic approach to healing, survivors are empowered to reclaim and reconnect with their physical, psychological, and spiritual selves in the aftermath of sexual violence.
+Ensuring survivors' immediate and ongoing access to trauma-informed holistic support reduces the likelihood that the many physical and psychological symptoms of post-traumatic stress will take a hold of their body, psyche, and life.
+For us, holistically approaching sexual trauma healing is both an essential form of interpersonal and intrapersonal harm prevention and also a form of health promotion.

 Molly Boeder Harris - Founder & Executive Director

 Molly Boeder Harris was launched into the field of anti-sexual violence advocacy and trauma healing after surviving being raped in 2003.
 Exploring many diverse resources for recovery in the aftermath of the assault, she found that the approaches which integrated the physical, mental, energetic, and spiritual impacts of trauma proved most effective and most empowering.
 Molly’s work in community-based rape crisis centers as a medical and legal advocate and crisis intervention and prevention education for students on two college campuses grounded her in anti-violence theory and practice coupled with grassroots, survivor-centered activism.

 Recognizing the barriers to accessing whole-person healing resources, combined with her direct, personal experience of their profound ability to nourish resilience, led her to develop the vision for The Breathe Network.
 She believes that centering survivors’ healing in a way that attends to their bodies, minds, and souls is fundamental within the larger movement to end sexual violence.
 Molly considers healing a form of prevention - prevention of both future interpersonal harm along with prevention of the intrapersonal suffering survivors navigate when they do not have access to healing resources.